 - Bombing Run, given by Sky Sergeant Vanderlip at 27,53.

 - Bomb Them Again! should now be available from the same NPC.

 'Tis the Season itself is simple, but getting the stuff you need to do it that will take some work.

 First off, you'll need the threads.
-The chest and boots are fairly simple to get, as they're crafted by tailors and leatherworkers respectively from patterns bought from Winter Veil NPCs.
+The chest and boots are fairly simple to get, as they're crafted by tailors and leatherworkers respectively from patterns bought from Winter Veil NPCs or received through the mail as the holiday begins.
 You'll need either the Red Winter Clothes or the Green Winter Clothes, plus a pair of Winter Boots.
 Finished sets command high prices on the Auction House during the holiday, so you can save yourself some money by collecting as many of the mats as possible and press-ganging a guild tailor or tipping an independent craftsman to make them.
 Failing that, the recipes only require 250 tailoring and 285 leatherworking respectively, and if you've got an alt with either profession, it might be more cost-effective simply to level the necessary skill rather than shell out to people making a killing off the holiday demand.

 The competitive piece is the hat.
 These traditionally drop off high-level boss mobs in 5-man dungeons during Winter Veil, and you'll have to roll for them.
-Last year, they were 100% drops off the heroic versions of:
+In 2011, they were 100% drops off the heroic versions of: